Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/Ever notice how the media can state that Trump calling it the 'China Virus' can cause attacks on Asians But every politician and celebrity can Tweet .md

 ---
-title: Ever notice how the media can state that Trump calling it the 'China Virus' can cause attacks on Asians.
-But every politician and celebrity can Tweet ...
+title: 'Ever notice how the media can state that Trump calling it the 'China Virus' can cause attacks on Asians.
+But every politician and celebrity can Tweet ...'
 categories:
     - 社交媒体
     - Gab - 熱門